dudintv/vizartist-scripts/dudin-omo/dudin-omo-animated/README.md

 ## Animated OMO.
 Select one from children and hide other

+#### Version 2.3.0 (17 May 2020)
+* Add "Root Container" to allow control another container (avoid running several scripts on a single container)
+* FIX: animate params if noted only one axis, for example "rotX" ot "posY"

 #### Version 2.2.0 (27 april 2020)
 * Add "Transform base" to control base properties